 Seven Sacred Pools (ʻOheʻo Gulch or Pools of ʻOheʻo)

 Technically, the ʻOheʻo Gulch and the Seven Sacred Pools falls within the Haleakala National Park boundaries.
 This means that you will be required to pay an entrance fee to enter if you do not have a National Parks pass.

 There are several points of interest in ʻOheʻo Gulch worth visiting, but the sacred pools were our favorite.
 These beautiful tubs make for fantastic swimming holes and are beautiful to photograph.

-Additionally, there is a bamboo forest and numerous waterfalls you can hike to from here.
-During our visit, however, most of the falls were dried up and not worth the time we spent trying to reach them.
+Additionally, there is a bamboo forest along the Pipiwai Trail and numerous waterfalls you can hike to from here.
+Unfortunately, most of the falls were dried up during our February visit.

 Below were our favorite beaches in Maui that were not already included elsewhere in the guide.

 South Maui Beaches

 The Kihei beaches are some of our favorites when if you are looking for something that provides some amenities, such as lifeguards, bathrooms, and showers.

 In particular, any of the three Kamaole Beaches are great options for anyone traveling with children and spending a day at.
 There are picnic tables and facilities nearby.